The LINK II acts as a bridge between digital music files and existing hi-fi systems. It delivers uncompromised, jitter free, music playback.

-The LINK is a bridge between music files from all sources and a DAC with a USB connection.
+The LINK II is a bridge between music files from all sources and a DAC with a USB connection.
 Music files can be on PCs and laptops, connected NAS drives on home networks with carefully archived CD libraries, internet radio and subscription services like Tidal, Qobuz, Spotify.
-The Link can take all these files and feed them into an existing hi-fi system.
+The LINK II can take all these files and feed them into an existing hi-fi system.

 Multi-stage ultra-low noise linear regulated power circuit